 You will usually want to dial it back a bit when you get home.
 If you find you like articulating your words a bit better, you can hold onto some of your diction improvements, but don't let yourself start sounding like a European after a couple weeks in the Old Country.
 Why?
 It's fake.

 It's not only bed bugs that you want to avoid.
-Bringing home cockroaches, stink bugs (which most likely traveled to the U.S. as stowaways in packing crates from China) or even stowaway mammals like mice can make you mighty sorry if they escape into your home.
+Bringing home cockroaches, stink bugs (which most likely traveled to the U.S. as stowaways in packing crates from China) or even stowaway mammals like mice can make you mighty sorry if they escape into your living space.
 Check your bags and clothes for any stowaways both when packing abroad and unpacking at home.

 It is not just at your destination that you have to be careful of microscopic hitchhikers; airplanes themselves can be rife with germs, bacteria and run-of-the-mill filth.
 Find some tips to keep yourself germ-free in Avoiding the Airplane Cold.

 It may have been okay in Amsterdam or Uruguay, and sort of okay in Switzerland and Spain (not to mention Colorado and Washington) -- but it's not legal most places you are headed, and especially not at airport security checkpoints.

 This is not something to take lightly; carrying illegal items across international borders can bring very serious charges.
 Leave 'em behind if you've got 'em.

 It's not just the most obvious substances that might get you in trouble -- it could be absinthe, or sassafras oil, or haggis.
 Also, items that are otherwise completely legal in the United States may not necessarily be permissible to carry across borders, including fruit, vegetables, seeds and the like.
 When in doubt, leave it out.

 Have you ever opened your bags to find you took something home that should have been left behind?
 Have any more tips for must-avoid hitchhikers?
 Let us know in the comments.

 You May Also Like